The Student Conduct Process

 Notice: Academic appeals differ from disciplinary.
 For more information on academic appeals, go to the Student Handbook.

 Appeal Process (Disciplinary)

-If the student or student organization is found responsible by an Administrative or the Student Conduct Board, the student or student organization has five (5) University business days to submit in writing the intent to appeal the finding.
+If the student or student organization is found responsible by an Administrative hearing process, the student or student organization has five (5) University business days to submit in writing the intent to appeal the finding.

 When an appeal has been filed, the VP of Student Success and or designee will determine whether the grounds for appeal merit a hearing.

 The appeal must be based on one or more of the following:

 - A procedural error occurred during the process, which had a direct impact on the outcome.

 - New information has come to light which has a direct impact on the outcome.